AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Connect to an AnalyticDB for PostgreSQL instance.md

 2. Choose **File** \> **Add Server**.

-3. In the New Server Registration dialog box, set parameters as prompted.
+3. In the New Server Registration dialog box, set parameters.

 4. Click **OK** to connect to the AnalyticDB for PostgreSQL instance.